MCZbase/DataShot_DesktopApp/README.md

 To load a csv file that contains additional columns that aren't to be loaded, prefix the columns to be skipped with an underscore for it to be skipped (e.g. _someExternalId will be skipped).

+Load of data into fields other than those listed above (in particular part/preparation/part attribute (e.g. caste)) are not supported.

 ### Load Policy ###

 #### If any non-verbatim, non-metadata field is included: ####